-To be eligible for teaching faculty title, applicants must be involved or scheduled to be involved in the research or education missions of the college, including the teaching of medical students, residents or fellows.
+To be eligible for teaching faculty title, applicants must be involved or scheduled to be involved in the mission of the college, including the teaching of our medical students, residents or fellows.
 Review our faculty expectations for more information.

 The two most time-consuming steps in the application process are requesting letters of recommendation and verifying your involvement with UArizona College of Medicine – Phoenix.
 To ensure these do not become substantial roadblocks, we encourage you to notify your requested letter writers and/or person who can verify your involvement (e.g., clerkship, site or program directors) before you submit your application.

 Another stage that can vary is the department and college review process.
 In this step, the time to complete the review will depend on the frequency of the department's review committee meetings and availability on the agenda.
 Some departments only meet if they have applications to review; others may have recurring scheduled meetings.

 Finally, the last stage — creating your UArizona NetID and accepting your title in the UAccess system — is entirely dependent on your timetable for these items.
 It is important to note that if you do not accept your title in UAccess, your faculty title with the University of Arizona College of Medicine – Phoenix will not be active.

 A letter of recommendation writer can submit their letter for an application in a few ways.
 When an application is reviewed and letters are requested, your writer will receive an email that includes a link to view your application and CV online.
 If they wish to do so, there is a field to upload their letter directly to the application.

 Letters must be in Word or PDF format.
 Documents in Pages format, OpenOffice or images will be returned.
 It is preferred that letters be on letterhead and include a signature.